Russian River Valley Wine Region and Appellation

 In the growing season, warm daytime temperatures plummet when fog regularly intrudes from the Petaluma Gap to the south, and the Russian River to the west.
 The northern border marks the point where the fog frequently sticks around a while longer in the morning, while Alexander Valley is already heating up.

-Easily spotted from U.S. 101, Kendall-Jackson Wine Estates and Garden provides an orientation to the area.
+Easily spotted from U.S. 101, Kendall-Jackson Wine Estate & Gardens provides an orientation to the area.
 Further on, neighbors Rodney Strong and J Vineyards offer popular Pinot, Cab, and sparkling wine.
-Legendary Rochioli Vineyards is happy to pour their Estate Pinot Noir, but you’ll have to get on “the list” for their West Block.
-Russian River Vineyards boasts a historic building and a great restaurant, Corks, not to miss.
+Legendary Rochioli Vineyards is happy to pour their Estate Pinot Noir, but you'll have to get on 'the list' for their West Block.
+With origins dating back to the 1890s, Russian River Vineyards boasts a historic building, sweeping vineyard views, and world class wines.

 Restaurants and Lodging in Russian River Valley

-Likewise luxurious, the Farmhouse Inn & Restaurant and Applewood Inn, Restaurant & Spa are renowned wine country destinations.
-Even closer to the river, Boon Eat + Drink provides modish-rustic accommodations and menus, while visitors with a taste for true rusticity may opt to camp out at Mirabel RV Park & Campground or dozens of other spots along River Road.
-Down-home gourmet spot Zazu Restaurant has moved to The Barlow district in downtown Sebastopol.
+Likewise luxurious, the Farmhouse Inn is a renowned wine country destinations.
+Even closer to the river, Boon Hotel + Spa provides modish-rustic accommodations and menus, while visitors with a taste for true rusticity may opt to camp out at Mirabel RV Park & Campground or dozens of other spots along River Road.

 Sonoma County Appellations (AVA):